hokify/cordova-plugin-push/docs/INSTALLATION.md

 If you are attempting to install this plugin and you run into this error:

 ```
-Installing "phonegap-plugin-push" for ios
+Installing "cordova-plugin-push" for ios
-Failed to install 'phonegap-plugin-push':Error: pod: Command failed with exit code 1
+Failed to install 'cordova-plugin-push':Error: pod: Command failed with exit code 1
     at ChildProcess.whenDone (/Users/smacdona/code/push151/platforms/ios/cordova/node_modules/cordova-common/src/superspawn.js:169:23)
     at emitTwo (events.js:87:13)
     at ChildProcess.emit (events.js:172:7)